serena-ds/data-exploration-and-mining/Case Study 1/readme.md

 ## Pre-processing
 ### Data Type Adjustments:
-- Converted InvoiceNo and CustomerID to categorical.
+- Converted `InvoiceNo` and `CustomerID` to categorical.
-- Converted InvoiceDate to datetime.
+- Converted `InvoiceDate` to `datetime`.
 ### Missing Data:
 - Removed rows with missing descriptions.
-- Retained missing CustomerID entries to account for guest checkouts.
+- Retained missing `CustomerID` entries to account for guest checkouts.
 ### Outlier Handling:
-- Excluded rows with Quantity as "0" or extreme outliers.
+- Excluded rows with `Quantity` as "0" or extreme outliers.

 ## Analysis
 ### Association Mining